 - March: Here, again, changeable weather can be your savings friend.
 From Pennsylvania to Colorado to Georgia and beyond, anything can happen in March.
 It might be rainy, snowy, icy, stormy, or hot.
 If you can be ready for any forecast, then March may be a sensible option for you.

-How to Prepare for a Bad-weather Wedding
+How to Prepare for a Bad-Weather Wedding

 The savings you’ll receive from planning an off-season wedding can be considerable, but you should expect some tradeoffs.
 Canceled flights, closed roads, and stranded guests are a few of the challenges you should consider before booking a wedding in a bad-weather location.

-- Talking to your venues in advance.
+- Talk to your venues in advance.
 Ask your venue to recommend a weather contingency plan and how they typically handle plowing parking lots and clearing sidewalks during inclement weather.
 If the worst happens, you may not be happy, but you will probably worry less.

 The content provided in this publication is for informational purposes only.
 Nothing stated is to be construed as financial or legal advice.
 Some products not offered by PSECU.
 PSECU does not endorse any third parties, including, but not limited to, referenced individuals, companies, organizations, products, blogs, or websites.
 PSECU does not warrant any advice provided by third parties.
 PSECU does not guarantee the accuracy or completeness of the information provided by third parties.
 PSECU recommends that you seek the advice of a qualified financial, tax, legal, or other professional if you have questions.